rjones18/Azure-CDN-Static-Website-Terraform/README.md

 # Azure-CDN-Static-Website-Terraform
+In this project, I have utilized several Azure services to craft and deploy a static website.
+With the Blob storage container, the static website is hosted and then rolled out using the Azure Content Delivery Network, guaranteeing swift and dependable access to users worldwide.

+To bolster security, I have incorporated both Snyk and Defender for DevOps in the GitHub Actions pipeline.
+While Snyk scans for vulnerabilities and possible security breaches, Defender for DevOps conducts a thorough security examination, the results of which are relayed to Azure Defender for Cloud.
+This integration ensures that security findings are constantly monitored and evaluated.

+Furthermore, if any security alerts are triggered, they are seamlessly forwarded to Microsoft Sentinel through the Log Analytics workspace, streamlining the process of threat detection and response.

-In this project, I have leveraged various Azure services to create and deploy a static website.
-Using Blob storage container, I hosted the static website, and deployed it with the help of the Azure Content Delivery Network, ensuring fast and reliable delivery to users across the globe.
-To ensure security, I have integrated Snyk with my Github repository to scan for vulnerabilities and potential security loopholes.
-Additionally, I have automated the deployment process using Github Actions and Terraform.
-The authentication to Azure is being handled via a secure service principal, and the entire deployment process is executed automatically.
-To give my CDN a customized domain name, I have used Azure DNS Zone, retrieving DNS records from my Go Daddy DNS.
+The deployment workflow is automated using GitHub Actions coupled with Terraform.
+Authentication to Azure is managed via a secure service principal, ensuring the deployment process is both automated and secure.
+And for a more branded experience, I've used Azure DNS Zone, pulling DNS records from my Go Daddy DNS, to give my CDN a customized domain name.

 Link to Website: https://rjcdn.azure.vsystems.online/